nstrayer/bios6312_final/README.md

 # bios6312_final

-A repo to keep track of work on the final project for Robert Johnson's intro to regression class/
+A repo to keep track of work on the final project for Robert Johnson's intro to regression class.

 We can store our code (stata files, markdown, latex etc.) here.